 I have made some pretty awesome friends who believed in me and supported me throughout the years; even when I didn’t believe in myself.
 I am so thankful for the Lord placing Godly Mentors in my life.
 We have worked side by side in the ministry in streets, homes, and churches.
 The Lord has used each one of these people to impart something in me that I now use to reach others.
 I am thankful for each one of them.

-I now travel as Street Minister, Evangelist, Eternal Life Coach, and Writer.
-My passion is to see people set free from the bondage of past wounds and addictions.
+My passion is Street Ministry, Evangelist, Eternal Life Coach, and Writer.
+My heart is to see people set free from the bondage of past wounds and addictions.

 I have four adult children.
 While I can not take the credit for how amazing they are, I like to think they inherited their wit and sense of adventure from me.
 It was not always easy for them with me as their mom, but somehow, by God’s grace, they made it and I am so proud of them.